RomelFatal/FullStack/README.md

 # FULLSTACK DEVELOPMENT

-This repo covers a variety of topics including the MERN stack, and new topics are added to this repo constantly.
+This repo covers a variety of topics including the MERN stack, and new topics are added to this repo constantly:bain: :smile: